-All visitors, including parents and siblings, are required to enter through the front door of the building and proceed immediately to the main office.
+All visitors, including parents and siblings, are required to enter through Door 3 and proceed immediately to the main office.
 Visitors should identify themselves and inform office personnel of their reason for being at school.

 Visitors must sign in, identifying their name, the date and time of arrival, and the classroom or location they are visiting.
 Approved visitors must take a tag identifying themselves as a guest and place the tag to their outer clothing in a clearly visible location.
 Visitors are required to proceed immediately to their location in a quiet manner.
 All visitors must return to the main office and sign out before leaving the school.